Python Math

 Float Error Term

 Famously, floating point numbers have a tiny error term that builds up way off 15 digits or so to the right.
 Mostly this error is not shown when the float value is printed, as a few digits are not printed.
 However, the error digits are real, throwing the float value off a tiny amount.
 The error term will appear sometimes, just as a quirk of how many digits are printed (see below).
 This error term is an intrinsic limitation of floating point values in the computer.
-(Perhaps also why CS people are drawn to do their algorithms with int if possible.)
+(Perhaps this explains why CS people are drawn to do their algorithms with int if possible.)

 >>> 0.1 + 0.1